yyyzznnn/TDS-Project1/README.md

 # TDS-Project1
 ## GitHub Users in Barcelona

-This repository contains data about GitHub users in Barcelona with atleast 100 followers with maximum 500 repositories.
+This repository contains data about each GitHub users in Barcelona with atleast 100 followers with maximum 500 most recently pushed repositories.

 ## File Structure